Andrew-Philpott/super-galactic-calculator/README.md

   * Input: Create person with age of 20 and call get age
   * Output: return 20

-* _Spec: The application should be able to return a persons age in mercury equivalent years._
+* _Spec: The application should be able to return earth years to mercury equivalent years._
-  * Input: Create person with age of 20 and call convertAgeToMercuryYears
+  * Input: 20 earth years
-  * Output: return 83.33
+  * Output: return 83.33 mercury years

-* _Spec: The application should be able to return a persons age in venus equivalent years._
+* _Spec: The application should be able to return earth years to venus equivalent years._
-  * Input: Create person with age of 20 and call convertAgeToVenusYears
+  * Input: 20 earth years
-  * Output: return 32.26
+  * Output: return 32.26 venus years

-* _Spec: The application should be able to return a persons age in mars equivalent years._
+* _Spec: The application should be able to return earth years to mars equivalent years._
-  * Input: Create person with age of 20 and call convertAgeToMarsYears
+  * Input: 20 earth years
-  * Output: return 10.64
+  * Output: return 10.64 mars years

-* _Spec: The application should be able to return a persons age in jupiter equivalent years._
+* _Spec: The application should be able to return earth years to jupiter equivalent years._
-  * Input: Create person with age of 20 and call convertAgeToJupiterYears
+  * Input: 20 earth years
-  * Output: return 1.69
+  * Output: return 1.69 jupiter years

 * _Spec: The application should be able create a person object with a gender._
   * Input: Create person with age of 20 and a gender of Male